 A separate bias winding has the potential to be “low impedance” and also of high enough voltage to properly support a bias regulator.
 Marshall’s 1959 and 1992 models use bias windings of sufficient voltage to properly support a bias regulator, provided the stock series resistances in the supply are reduced to 470R each.
 Although many Fender amps have separate bias windings, these are all too low in voltage to support a Power Scale circuit.
 Hiwatt’s bias winding will work if the bias supply is rewired as a voltage doubler, which requires lifting the grounded end of the winding.
 See our book, The Ultimate Tone, Vol. 2 (TUT2) for details.

-So, most fixed-biased amps will require RBX Raw Bias Auxiliary Supply if proper performance is to be attained from the SV1 or SV-TT Power Scaling kits.
-The very earliest Power Scaling kits included RBX along with a BMK Bias Mod Kit, but these add-ons are not required to achieve Power Scaling, nor are they universally missing or required with newer amps, so the kits were separated so that installers could buy just the parts they needed.
+Note that the very earliest Power Scaling kits included RBX along with a BMK Bias Mod Kit, but these add-ons are not required to achieve Power Scaling, nor are they universally missing or required with newer amps, so the kits were separated so that installers could buy just the parts they needed.
 This also made the basic Power Scaling kits much less expensive.